leoek/material-safety-search/README.md

     * `docker-mss-deployment-local`: This is the role which will deploy the search engine.
     * `docker-mss-deployment-local-reset-volumes`: This role can be used to clear the docker volumes.
 Use this if you want to re-index the dataset and clear all logs.

+---
+## OpenApi Specification

+The Api is defined by an [penapi specification]api.yml).

 ----
 ## Development / Building from Source